edwardb1203/100_Greatest_Songs_NLP/README.md

-# 100_Greatest_Songs_NLP
+# 100 Greatest Songs-NLP
 In this project I explore the Rolling Stone's top 100 greatest songs of all time using Python NLTK.
-Full project explanation in notebook.
+I downloaded Rolling Stone's 100 greatest songs and used this to scrape Genius.com for the lyrics of the songs.
+I then cleaned the text data, created word vectors, and performed some elementary analysis.
+I tried to answer two questions: Is the vulgarity of songs positively correlated with year released?
+How many songs discuss love, and are love songs positively correlated with year released?
+See the notebook for full comments and results